robertooreyes/Projects/README.md

-# academicProj
+# Academic Projects
-This is a variety of small and medium projects that I've worked on during academic courses.
+A variety of small and medium projects that I've worked on during academic courses, accessible and visible to recruiters and anyone that's interested.

+Best,
+Roberto.